maswiebe/maswiebe.github.io/assets/moretti/moretti_comment.md

 Event study coefficients from Equation 1.
 *Original* estimates $$\beta_{0}$$ using time-varying *Size*$$_{-ifct}$$ and without interacting with $$1\{t=0\}$$.
 *Corrected* estimates $$\beta_{0}$$ using *Size*$$^{post}_{-ifc} \times 1\{t=0\}$$; following Moretti, *Size*$$^{post}_{-ifc}$$ is calculated excluding $$t=0$$.
-N=18,389 in *Original*, N=18,390 in *Corrected*.
+N=18,433 in *Original*, N=18,434 in *Corrected*.
 Standard errors are clustered by city $$\times$$ research field.
 Moretti's Figure 6 switches the leads and lags, for example, putting $$\beta_{-5}$$ as the last coefficient and $$\beta_{5}$$ as the first.

-Figure 1 shows the original and corrected event studies.
-The large effect in $$t=0$$ disappears when using the correct specification.
+Figure 1 shows the original and corrected event studies.[^4] The large effect in $$t=0$$ disappears when using the correct specification.
 Hence, Moretti does not provide evidence against bias in the OLS results from sorting, where promising inventors select into large clusters.
 Moreover, if agglomeration effects are real, we should detect them using a mover event study.
-So the absence of an effect in the corrected event study should lead us to discount the main findings.[^4] However, since there are 118,000 inventors in the OLS sample and only 3,000 in the event study sample, the size of this discount should be small.
+So the absence of an effect in the corrected event study should lead us to discount the main findings.[^5] However, since there are 118,000 inventors in the OLS sample and only 3,000 in the event study sample, the size of this discount should be small.
-Finally, since inventors move in different years, note that this is a staggered adoption design where a two-way fixed-effects estimator may be biased.[^5]
+Finally, since inventors move in different years, note that this is a staggered adoption design where a two-way fixed-effects estimator may be biased.[^6]

 # Instrumental variables estimates

 In Table 5, Moretti uses an instrumental variables strategy to address worries about omitted variable bias, where cluster size is correlated with unobserved time-varying shocks at the city-field level.
-For example, a city subsidizing biotech firms could increase both biotech patents and the size of the biotech cluster.[^6] The idea for the instrument is to use variation in the number of inventors in other cities who are employed by firms that are also active in the focal inventor's city.
+For example, a city subsidizing biotech firms could increase both biotech patents and the size of the biotech cluster.[^7] The idea for the instrument is to use variation in the number of inventors in other cities who are employed by firms that are also active in the focal inventor's city.

 To illustrate with an example, for the focal inventor $$i$$ in the field of computer science at Google in San Francisco, we instrument for cluster size using variation in the number of computer science inventors at Microsoft in Seattle, where Microsoft also has inventors in San Francisco.